sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 - Example

 	![][assert_text_area]

 ___

 ### **assertTextNotPresent**

-Assert text is not appear on UI.
+Assert that the text does not appear on the UI.

 - Parameters